 High Altitude Project

-Very few amateur launch sites in the US have the capability to launch to high altitudes and up to space.
-It is a rare experience to be able to build a rocket to fly to such high altitudes so, our team accepts that challenge and produces a rocket that is solely designed to reach the highest altitude possible.
+Very few amateur launch sites in the US are capable of launching rockets to high altitudes and up to space.
+It is a rare experience to be able to build a rocket to reach such lofty goals, and our team is eager to meet the challenges that come with it.

 2023